-As an aside, Jason Day is on his way to completely wrecking his back, but let’s stick with Tiger, as he is at or near the end of his own career.
+As an aside, Jason Day seems dangerously close to completely wrecking his back, but let’s stick with Tiger, as he is at or near the end of his own career.

 Looking at Tiger’s knee history, and then looking at his swing as the world’s best amateur, you can see that he was straining the whole left side and especially the knee on the back swing, and then you had the hyper-extension and snapping of the left leg and knee through impact – he couldn’t even get out of his amateur years (first surgery: 1994) before requiring surgery to that left knee, and this is the point I’ll try to make here:

 Not many young people will damage their knee as young as Tiger Woods did, because they won’t be swinging with the athleticism and speed that he generated as a young man, but the danger is exactly that – the damage is incremental and you won’t really notice or realize the destructive nature of the modern golf swing model – until it’s too late.

 And so, MCS (swinging in a mechanically-correct manner) is certainly important when you are young, but many young swingers, being immortal and indestructible, won’t heed my caveats on the modern golf swing – however as one gets older, it becomes even more important to change one’s swing to a more mechanically-sound action if one wishes to continue to play and enjoy the game.

 This is the thing – the modern golf swing requires extreme flexibility to even perform the way it is taught – looking at Tiger’s top position, how many people are this flexible in the lower body to begin with?